 Remember, these parents probably do not sign themselves.
 So exposing their children to sign language requires enrolling them in a special school, which can be very expensive.
-But without this effort, the children will not have access to human language!
+But without this effort, the children will not have access to human language, not unlike Genie or Isabell!
 What about Cochlear Implants?